tensei-engine/runtime/CONTRIBUTING.md

 ## How Can I Contribute?

-You can contribute to the Tensei Engine project and particularly to this repository in a few ways.
-In general, you will want to either [start a discussion](https://github.com/tensei-engine/.github/discussions), [open an issue](https://github.com/tensei-engine/.github/issues) or [make a pull request](https://github.com/tensei-engine/.github/pulls) on the respective [GitHub repository](https://github.com/tensei-engine/.github) and follow the instructions there.
+You can contribute to the Tensei Engine Runtime project and particularly to this repository in a few ways.
+In general, you will want to either [start a discussion](https://github.com/tensei-engine/runtime/discussions), [open an issue](https://github.com/tensei-engine/runtime/issues) or [make a pull request](https://github.com/tensei-engine/runtime/pulls) on the respective [GitHub repository](https://github.com/tensei-engine/runtime) and follow the instructions there.

 The preferred method of contribution is to start a discussion so that both the maintainers and the community are made aware of your suggestion and/or improvement and so that both can assess if it makes sense to promote the discussion into an issue worth tracking.
 It should be noted that even if the discussion is promoted to an issue, it may never end up being worked on, as the need for the proposed changes may vary over time.